rams3sh/c7n-mailer_playground/README.md

 # c7n-mailer Playground

-This is a very simple flask based app that helps in creating and testing Jinja templates for c7n-mailer.
+This is a very simple flask based app that helps in creating and testing Jinja templates for [c7n-mailer](https://cloudcustodian.io/docs/tools/c7n-mailer.html).

-This repository also consists of sample mail template created using this playground.

 This was created for helping me write custom mailer templates for my organization's c7n setup.